hashicorp/go-tfe/README.md

 ## Documentation

-For complete usage of the API client, see the full [package docs](https://pkg.go.dev/github.com/hashicorp/go-tfe).
+For complete usage of the API client, see the [full package docs](https://pkg.go.dev/github.com/hashicorp/go-tfe).

+## API Coverage

+This API client covers most of the existing Terraform Cloud API calls and is updated regularly to add new or missing endpoints.
+For a complete list of what is supported/unsupported, please [refer to this page](docs/COVERAGE.md).

 ## Examples